aashnamehta-1997/Config-Management-Tool/README.md

 ## Configuration:

 ### Installation of a Package:
-To install a package, add the package name to the text file labeled "install.txt" inside the "debian_packages" directory.
+To install a package, add the package name to the text file labeled "install.txt" inside the "deb-packages" directory.
 Each package name should be on it's own line without any trailing whitespace.

 ### Removal of a Package:
 For removing an installed package, follow you will do the same as you did to install a package.
-This time you will add the package names to the "uninstall.txt" file inside the "debian_packages" directory.
+This time you will add the package names to the "uninstall.txt" file inside the "deb-packages" directory.

 ### Setting the Metadata:
-To set metadata and file content, you will need to add key value pairs into the "metadata.txt" file.
+To set metadata and file content, you will need to add key value pairs into the "metadata.txt" file and "userdata.txt".
 Key value pairs must be separated by "=" and each on it's own line.
 Again, trailing whitespace should be avoided.
 Inside the metadata file, you will find examples from which you can edit.

 ## Installation and Invokation Procedure: